-It would be a pity to leave Oslo without checking out Blå, which features on a global list of 100 great jazz clubs compiled by the savvy editors at the US jazz magazine Down Beat.
-As one editor put it, 'To get in th…
+It would be a pity to leave Oslo without checking out Blå, which features on a global list of 100 great jazz clubs compiled by US jazz magazine Down Beat.
+As one magazine editor put it, 'To get in this list means th…

 Apart from being one of Norway's most impressive examples of contemporary architecture, Oslo Opera House is also the venue for world-class opera and ballet performances.